RoleFarming/Draw-Bridge/README.md

 ## Testing step by step

+### Prepare

-1. Install CORS for testing.
+1. Disable CORS check in Chrome for testing

-DrawBridge is server less Web3 dApp and CORS should be configured by cloud housting like Vercel.app To avoid CORS error please install Chrome Extension 'Allow CORS: Access-Control-Allow-Origin8' and then Toggle On it (or other extension if this not works, see https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).
+DrawBridge is server less Web3 dApp and CORS should be configured by cloud housting like Vercel.app To avoid CORS error please install Chrome Extension 'Allow CORS: Access-Control-Allow-Origin8' and then Toggle On it (or other extension if this not works, see https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome)

-Terms
+### Terms

 1. Supervisor

-Supervisor is ETH administration account who can approve exchange operation ETH to CSPR
+Supervisor is ETH administration account who can approve exchange operation ETH to Casper

 2. User

 User is client who want to produce exhange operation

-Testing sequence
+### Testing sequence

 0. You are need two browser User and Supervisor